Diambi Kabatusuila

 Queen Diambi Kabatusuila Tshiyoyo Muata is the traditional queen of the Bakwa Luntu tribe of Central Kasaï in the historic Kingdom of Luba.
 Her name means "the bearer of good news".
-She Holds the title of Mukalenga Mukaji wa Nkashama wa Bakwa Luntu wa Baluba wa Kasaï wa Congo that means "Woman King of the Order of the Leopard of the Bakwa Luntu People who are from the Luba group of Kasaï in the Democratic Republic of Congo."

-Background

 Early life

-She was born in Belgium to a Belgian mother and Congolese father who was a diplomat in Belgium at that time.
-She grew up in Kinshasa, capital of the Democratic Republic of Congo.
+She was born in Belgium to a Belgian mother and Congolese father, who was a diplomat in Belgium at that time.
+She was raised in Kinshasa, capital of the Democratic Republic of the Congo.

-Coronation

-She was first crowned as the ruler of the Bena Tshiyamba People of the Bakwa Indu on August 31, 2016.

-She was finally enthroned as Queen by all the Bakwa Lunta Chiefs on July 15, 2017.

-She was also crowned as Queen Mother of the Bantu People of Brazil on March 3, 2019.

-Education

-She graduated from the College of Staten Island as the valedictorian in 1992.